 The Shape memory polymer characteristics sound similar to elastic properties but it is a step ahead.
-This polymer was developed at the University of Rochester which changes the original shape on applying heat above the room temperature.
+This polymer was developed at the University of Rochester which changes the original shape by applying heat above room temperature.

 The video below explains its powerful applications.

-The survey on cracked screens by Motorola was an insight to how frequent the screens of the phones get broken and how many people still use it.
+The survey on cracked screens by Motorola was an insight into how frequently the screens of the phones get broken and how many people still use them.

 Two years after the survey, Motorola recently patented this display which is able to heal the cracked screen with the help of heat.
 With all these things, we are sure to see some new inventions coming up in the future!